bmtron3030/AlpacaShephard/README.md

 (This project is NOT associated with official Alpaca API.
 Visit https://alpaca.markets/ to use the official Alpaca API)

-The AlpacaShephard file is a lightweight Python class that builds upon the functionality of the Alpaca API by adding a small layer of readability and security for more robust scripting.
+The AlpacaShephard file is an open-source Python class that works with the Alpaca API by adding a light layer of flexibility already established in the Alpaca API.
+This project aims to bring more security and protection for users that want to pursue algorithmic trading who seek more security and readability while maintaining a low computing complexity as much as possible.
 I created this as part of my expirementation/journey in algorithmic trading and wanted a solution that was custom to my requirements.

-It works as a companion to the Alpaca API and was made to be open source.
+**Requirements**
 This class requires that the _alpaca-trade-api_ and _alpaca-py_ modules are installed in order to work properly.
 Without them, the class will not function as intended.
+To download, visit https://alpaca.markets/ for more information

 **Installation**